bryntum/support/README.md

 <h2>Build Statuses</h2>

-For build statuses for our nightly builds, see https://dev.bryntum.com/teamcity
+For build statuses for our nightly builds, see our [Build status](https://dev.bryntum.com/teamcity) page.